blabbertabber/blabbertabber/PRIVACY.md

 We reserve the right to update this privacy policy as needed.
 We will update this document to reflect any changes.

+#### Recordings and Transcriptions

+We appreciate that the recordings of meetings are sensitive, so we will purge them from our servers within 7 days unless you have opted-in to allow us to use them for research.

+Transcriptions generated from the recordings of meetings will also be purged within 7 days unless you have opted-in to allow us to use them for research.

 ### Your Access to and Control Over Information

 You may opt out of any future contacts from us at any time.
 You can do the